oslabs-beta/Svault/README.md

 ### Serving Data Client-Side
 - Svault automatically sends back authentication information to the frontend via the `event.locals` object.
 This allows you to display any necessary information you would like, client-side.
-    - If you would like to display the user’s username on the page, simply load `event.locals.username` in your `+layout.svelte`, and then call it on your `+page.svelte`.
+    - If you would like to display the user’s username on the page, simply load `event.locals.username` in your `+layout.server.ts`, and then call it on your `+page.svelte`.
     - If you would like to display an appropriate error message upon incorrect login, the error will be returned back to the client side on the `event.locals.failure` object.
 - See example below:
 ```TypeScript